< Go to Jogging Strollers

 Bottom line: One of the hardest to run with and more difficult to push and turn with fixed wheel

-The Schwinn Arrow is a fixed wheel jogging style stroller that came in last place out of 16 products tested tying with the Grand Safari.
+The Schwinn Arrow is a fixed wheel jogging style stroller that came in last place tying with the Grand Safari.
 It only managed to earn 47 points out of 100 with only 1 above average score in any metric, the Ease of Setup.
 In general, we felt this stroller performed poorly in some of the most important metrics for this style of stroller, including run-ability and maneuverability.
 Given that is has a list price in the upper half of products tested we feel it should have ranked higher.
 In the end, it feels like a cheaper product getting by with the Schwinn name to make sales.

 RELATED REVIEW: The Race for the Best Jogging Stroller of 2017